jimwwalker/kv_engine/docs/dcp/documentation/commands/stream-request-value.md

 ### scope
 * The stream-request will fail if `scope` is not a JSON string

+### purge-seqno
+* The stream-request will fail if `purge_seqno` is not a JSON string.
+* The stream-request will fail if `purge_seqno` value cannot be converted using std::strtoull

 ## Example

-Request a DCP stream to include collections with id `0xa` and `0x1e` and resuming when the last observed system event encoded a manifest-UID of `0xc2`
+Request a DCP stream to include collections with id `0xa` and `0x1e` and last seen purge-seqno of 1000.

 ```
 {
-    "uid" : "c2",
-    "collections" : ["a", "1e"]
+    "collections" : ["a", "1e"],
+    "purge_seqno" : "1000"
 }
 ```